 Solar Pool heating: $5.00 per estimated therm displaced

-There are a number of advantages of home solar energy.
-You can raise your property values, reduce emissions, and qualify for tax benefits.
+There are many advantages of home solar energy.
+You can qualify for tax benefits, save money, and reduce emissions.
 With the right storage equipment, solar panels can also provide you with further energy independence and offer some protection from power outages.

 Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Millbrae, the average amount someone can save is $1,053 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system once the payback period passes.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.

-You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
+You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
 In perennially-sunny Millbrae, you could make enough from your solar panels to recoup your investment in 7.1 years per 5 kW of rated capacity at maximum.